-5.3.
-Product Certification
+4.5.3.
+Product certification - INMETRO

 How can I know if my product can/should be certified?

 There are two types of certifications within the Brazilian Conformity Assessment System: Voluntary or Compulsory Certifications.

 Compulsory certifications are those in which a regulation states that a company can only produce/market a product after its certification.